Harshmeet-Singh/Teachers-Management-System/README.md

-A simple user web-app showing CRUD operations
+A simple web-app to perform CRUD operations